Windows81/Roblox-Freedom-Distribution/README.md

 ## Network Ports in Use

-**To keep it simple: just open port 2005 on both TCP and UDP.**
+**To keep it simple: open port 2005 on both TCP and UDP.**

-Anyone can host a server and must leave _both a TCP and UDP network port_ of their choice accessible.
+Anyone can host a server and must leave _both a TCP `-wp` and UDP `-rp` network port_ of their choice accessible.

 It's possible to connect to a webserver and an RCC server from different hosts.
 However, I wouldn't recommend it.